kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 - **Security Risks:**:
     - Allowing direct mounting of OCI objects introduces potential attack vectors.
 Mitigation includes thorough security reviews and limiting access to trusted registries.
-Limiting to OCI artifacts (non-runnable content) and read-only mode will lessen the security risk.
+Limiting to non-runnable content and read-only mode will lessen the security risk.
     - Path traversal attacks are a high risk for introducing security vulnerabilities.
 Container Runtimes should re-use their existing implementations to merge layers as well as secure join symbolic links in the container storage prevent such issues.
 - **Compatibility Risks:** Existing webhooks watching for the images used by the pod using some policies will need to be updated to expect the image to be specified as a `VolumeSource`.
-- **Performance Risks:** Large images or artifacts could impact performance.
+- **Performance Risks:** Large images could impact performance.
 Mitigation includes optimizations in the implementation and providing guidance on best practices for users.

 ## Design Details